Bachelor of Science in Biomedical Sciences

 - A record of completing advanced science courses in high school as AP, IB, or Honors courses if offered by the high school and/or of completing a second course in a sequence of courses (such as Chemistry I and Chemistry II), with grades in key science courses considered.

-- A dedication to and passion for the sciences and mathematics as indicated in a statement of purpose.
+- A dedication to and passion for the sciences and mathematics as indicated in a statement of purpose on the supplemental application.

 Current UI and Transfer Student Admission